 - 4 sheets matzo

-- Cinnamon sugar, powdered sugar or apple sauce for garnish
+- Cinnamon sugar or powdered sugar, for garnish (optional)

 Savory Matzo Brei